Informed Consent for In-Person Counselling During the COVID-19 Pandemic

 If, during a self-assessment prior to the appointment, you notice that you have symptoms of COVID-19, you agree to cancel the appointment or proceed via eCounselling.
 If you cancel for this reason, no cancellation fee will be charged.

 A minimum of 24 hours advance notice is required for the cancellation of appointments for non-medical reasons.
-A fee of 50% of the appointment fee will be charged for late cancellations and missed appointments with less than 24 hours notice for non-emergency reasons.
+The full fee will be charged for late cancellations and missed appointments with less than 24 hours notice for non-emergency reasons.

 For ICBC clients, the client is responsible for paying for late cancellations and when they do not show for an appointment.